Mejituu/spotmicroai-raspberrypi/2. Creating a program that boots when SpotMicro starts/README.md

-# SpotMicroPi
+# SpotMicroAI

-Hello, I'm Fran and i'm going to guide you in the steps needed for preparing your RaspberryPi to move your SpotMicro.
+Hello, I'm Fran and i'm going to guide you in the steps needed for preparing your RaspberryPi to move your SpotMicroAI.

-From now on, since you are going to use RaspBerryPi to power it, I will call it SpotMicroPi

 This part of the tutorial assume you already have the RaspberryPi ready to run a program.